menu

 Occupations and Workforce

-When you are in Walkerville, you'll notice that it is more blue-collar than most other communities in America.
-41.33% of Walkerville’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Walkerville is a blue-collar town, with 41.33% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Walkerville is a village of sales and office workers, production and manufacturing workers, and transportation and shipping workers.
 There are especially a lot of people living in Walkerville who work in sales jobs (22.67%), office and administrative support (9.33%), and personal care services (5.33%).

 Also of interest is that Walkerville has more people living here who work in computers and math than 95% of the places in the US.